Aquino breaks NL rookie record but Marlins beat Reds 4-3

 TRAINER’S ROOM

-Marlins: RHP Jose Ureña (lower back) and SS Miguel Rojas (hamstring) are close to being activated from the injured list, manager Don Mattingly said.
+Marlins: RHP Jose Ureña (lower back) and SS Miguel Rojas (hamstring) are close to being activated from the injured list, Mattingly said.

 UP NEXT